 Dwayne Smith Alexander

-Dwayne Smith Alexander has been serving as an architectural designer at CEPPI, an urban theorist, singer/songwriter and real estate investor.
+Dwayne Smith Alexander is an architectural designer at UAI, an urban theorist, singer/songwriter and real estate investor.
 He has designed affordable housing, civic and cultural structures for the benefit of African American and Caribbean communities.

 As a design lead and architectural designer for the past 8 years, Alexander has designed and led construction through to completion for 8 separate affordable housing structures, with an emphasis on “designing for context” where including features and an architectural layout geared towards the experience of minorities in predominant Caribbean areas including Brooklyn, The Bronx, Westchester and Manhattan was paramount.